VanshaSomani/Spring_HB_Hospital_Management_System/README.md

 - Use the web interface to manage patients, appointments, and staff.

-## Contributing

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-branch`.
-3. Make your changes and commit them: `git commit -m 'Add new feature'`.
-4. Push to the branch: `git push origin feature-branch`.
-5. Submit a pull request.

 ## License

 This project is licensed under the MIT License.